panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 ## 4. The prototype chain

-What's interesting about prototypes is that they can be connected in chain.
+What's interesting about prototypes is that they can be connected in a chain.
 An object can have a prototype, and that prototype by itself can have another prototype... and so on in *chain*.

 Let's go deeper and create an object `tail`, making it also a prototype of `pet`: